-We know that CLL cells are addicted to BCR signaling, so blocking the pathway leads to powerful control of the cancer, but unfortunately, especially in the R/R setting, the cancerous chronic lymphocytic leukemia cells often mutated around the block.
+We know that CLL cells are addicted to BCR signaling, so blocking the pathway leads to powerful control of the cancer.
+But unfortunately in the R/R setting, the cancerous chronic lymphocytic leukemia cells often mutated around the block.

 Blocking it with two different molecules at two different points offers the potential for deeper and more durable responses.

 - The median follow-up among survivors was 43.5 months when the data were collected.

 - No cumulative or recurrent late-onset toxicities were observed, including no new episodes of atrial fibrillation (rate still 10%), and still no dangerous bleeding events.